GPurgatorio/Master-Computer-Science-ICT/README.md

 ## Storage Area Network (SAN)

-A network of compute systems and storage systems is called a storage area network (SAN).
+A network of compute systems and storage systems is called a Storage Area Network (SAN).
 A SAN enables the compute systems to **access and share storage systems**.
 Sharing improves the utilization of the storage systems.
 Using a SAN facilitates centralizing storage management, which in turn simplifies and potentially standardizes the management effort.
 **SANs are classified based on protocols they support**.
 Common SAN deployments types are Fibre Channel SAN (FC SAN), Internet Protocol SAN (IP SAN), and Fibre Channel over Ethernet SAN (FCoE SAN), ATA over Ethernet (AoE) adn HyperSCSI.
 It can be implemented as some controllers attached to some JBoDS (Just a Bunch of Disks).

 While NAS provides both storage and a file system, **SAN provides only block-based storage** and leaves file system concerns on the "client" side.